Hg03/Grind75/Week7/FindAllAnagramsInString.md

 [Problem Statement](https://leetcode.com/problems/find-all-anagrams-in-a-string/)

-## Approach 1 :- Finding all substrings of size (p) and cheacking if it is anagram or not.
+## Approach 1 :- Finding all substrings of size (p) and checking if it is anagram or not.

 ```cpp
 // TLEd